-- Continue to fast-track all development projects that provide 100 percent affordable to extremely low-, very low-, and low-income households with long-term affordability restrictions.
-Utilize a fast-track schedule mutually acceptable to the project applicant and the city. - Defer payment of development impact fees for affordable units until permanent financing is available.
+• Continue to fast-track all development projects that provide 100 percent affordable to extremely low-, very low-, and low-income households with long-term affordability restrictions.
+Utilize a fast-track schedule mutually acceptable to the project applicant and the city.

+Defer payment of development impact fees for affordable units until permanent financing is available.

-Additionally, after the City's PDA sunsets in December 2023, the City will revit Commented [CW28]: 10 and determine if the streamlined process should be continued
+Additionally, after the City's PDA sunsets in December 2023, the City will review and determine if the streamlined process should be continued.